yowainwright/pastoralist/README.md

 ## Thanks

-Shout out to [Brayant Cabrera](https://github.com/bryantcabrera) and the infamous [Mardin](https://github.com/mardinyadegar) for all the fun conversation, insights, and pairing around this topic.
+Shout out to [Bryant Cabrera](https://github.com/bryantcabrera) and the infamous [Mardin](https://github.com/mardinyadegar) for all the fun conversation, insights, and pairing around this topic.

 ---